10 things to know about Zao Wou-Ki

 Wou-Ki means ‘no limits’ in Chinese — a prescient name for an artist who experimented in oil on canvas, ink on paper, lithography, engraving and watercolour, and who embraced different cultural identities without ever being beholden to one.

-After five years as an art teacher at the Hangzhou School, Zao and his wife relocated to Paris in 1948, where he was determined to make a living as an artist.
-Paris was an inspiration for Zao, who had idolised Matisse and Picasso in his formative years and continued to be influenced by Western modernism and the work of the Impressionists and Expressionists.
+In 1948, Zao and his wife, Lalan, relocated to Paris.
+The French capital was an inspiration for Zao, who had idolised Matisse and Picasso in his formative years and continued to be influenced by Western modernism and the work of the Impressionists and Expressionists.
 It was after his move to Paris that his paintings began to shift towards abstraction.

 Zao first discovered New York in 1957 while on a trip with the French artist Pierre Soulages, and the city opened up new perspectives and opportunities for him.
 Subsequently the artist was invited to join the prestigious roster of the Samuel Kootz Gallery, with whom he remained until the gallery's closure in 1966.